Freshman Frontier Program

 Throughout the summer, students will establish a close working relationship with the FFP staff and members of the university faculty.
 At the same time, students will become familiar with campus and the Milwaukee area.
 Through various service and social events, students will develop close friendships with other FFP students, which will ease transition in the fall.

-Students seeking financial assistance for the 2015 summer session must file the 2015-16 Free Application for Federal Student Aid, or FAFSA form.
+Students seeking financial assistance must file the Free Application for Federal Student Aid, or FAFSA form.

 FFP students are a step ahead!
 Students begin fall having already earned three college credits in the summer.